Tithes & Alms

 -

-Paul explained in Gal 3:21 that the law of sacrifices were not against the promises of Alahayim because they had to be added because of transgression as our school master to bring us unto Christ Yache who was to come fulfill them.
-He showed if the law of animal sacrifices could have truly purged the conscience from sin to give life, then the righteousness of Alahayim would have been by the law of sacrifices but since the sacrifices could not take away sin, all were under sin waiting upon Christ to come set them that believe free
+Paul explained in Gal 3:21 that the law of sacrifices was not against the promises of Alahayim because they had to be added because of transgression as our schoolmaster to bring us unto Christ Yache who was to come fulfill them.
+He showed if the law of animal sacrifices could have truly purged the conscience from sin to give life, then the righteousness of Alahayim would have been by the law of sacrifices rather than by Christ, but since the sacrifices could not take away sin, all were under sin waiting upon Christ to come set them free that believe.

 Gal 3:22-23